Table of Contents

-Metastasis of the malignant melanoma is either affected by lymphatic or by hematogenous spread.
-As a consequence of loco-regional spread, metastases can appear on the patient’s skin (satellite metastases).
-The liver, skeleton, and brain are among other locations where distant metastases are commonly found.
+Metastasis of malignant melanoma can occur by lymphatic or by hematogenous spread.
+As a consequence of locoregional spread, metastases can appear elsewhere on the patient’s skin (satellite metastases).
+The liver, skeleton, and brain are among locations where distant metastases are commonly found.

-The ABCDE-mnemonic is a popular method for early detection of melanomas.
-Nevi which meet one or more of the following criterions should undergo further evaluation using a reflected-light microscope (dermatoscopy).
+The ABCDE mnemonic is a popular method for the early detection of melanoma.
+Nevi that meet 1 or more of the following criteria should undergo further evaluation with a reflected-light microscope (dermatoscopy).

 - A (asymmetry) = asymmetric shape